 - Lesions in an organ: There may be no signs that hemangiomas have formed on an organ.

 Although most infantile hemangiomas are nothing to worry about, if your child develops any lumps or red or blue marks on the skin check with your child's doctor.
-He or she can recommend a specialist if needed.
+He or she can refer the child to a specialist if needed.

 A physical exam and history are usually all that are needed to diagnose infantile hemangiomas.
 If there is something about the tumor that looks unusual, a biopsy may be done.
 If the hemangioma is deeper inside the body with no change to the skin, or the lesions are spread across a large area of the body, an ultrasound may be done.
 Infants with five or more hemangiomas on the skin should have an ultrasound of the liver done to check for a liver hemangioma.
 See the General Information section for a description of these tests and procedures.

 Most hemangiomas fade and shrink without treatment.
 If the hemangioma is large or causing other health problems, treatment may include the following: